 A student who has a free block scheduled for her last block of the day may have her parent/guardian request permission to leave campus.
-The parent/guardian must complete and have granted the Permission for Early Dismissal for the student to be given a pass to leave campus.
+The parent/guardian must complete an ED form.
 This form must be renewed for each semester.
-Failure to show I.D. with pass when leaving will result in a detention.